SteamerTeam/steamer-plugin-example/README.md

 module.exports = ExamplePlugin;
 ```

-* Specify a main file in package.json
+* Specify a main file and a bin file in package.json

 ```
 "main": "index.js",
+"bin": "index.js",
 ```